Top 30 Most Common Quality Assurance Interview Questions You Should Prepare For

 Example answer:

-23. How do you test a broken toaster?
-(Analytical thinking question)
+23. How do you test a broken appliance, like a toaster, as a QA tester?

-This assesses your problem-solving approach, analytical skills, and ability to apply testing principles to a non-software scenario.
+This is a classic question to assess your critical thinking, creativity, and ability to apply testing principles to a non-software scenario.

 How to answer: